Medical Imaging Interaction Toolkit

 What is MITK (Medical Imaging Interaction Toolkit)?

-• 3D visualization and rendering capabilities
+• 3D visualization and reconstruction of medical images

 Installation Guide